 Who am I ?
 A difficult question to answer.
 I was born in March in 1955.
 In the same month Claudette Colvin – a fifteen year old African American girl – was born.
 She decided not to give up her seat on a bus in Montgomery, Alabama to a white woman after the driver demanded it.
 The Rev. Dr. Martin Luther King Jr. made his political debut fighting her arrest.
 Poets and storytellers where inspired by the choice she made at that time.
 Even recently, in 2009, Phillip Hoose won the 2009 National Book Award for Young People’s Literature for his biography ‘Claudette Colvin: Twice Toward Justice’.

-On the thirtieth of that month my life started.
+My life began on the thirtieth of that month.
 I was born left-handed, a fact that is still relatively uncommon.
-One of my favorite famous individuals, Leonardo da Vinci (the Italian polymath, scientist, mathematician, engineer, inventor, anatomist, painter, sculptor, architect, musician, and writer) was left-handed.
+But Leonardo da Vinci (the Italian polymath, scientist, mathematician, engineer, inventor, anatomist, painter, sculptor, architect, musician, and writer) one of my favorite famous individuals, was also left-handed.

-I’m sure that these facts guided me to become the person I am: an independent left-handed woman who takes the words dignity and authenticity very serious.
-Of course the fact that I was born in Belgium in that part of the world where individual development was highly praised helped me to develop my skills first as a teacher, then as a coordinator of social projects finally becoming the journalist and the writer I am.
+I’m sure these facts made me the person I am: an independent left-handed woman who takes the words dignity and authenticity very serious.
+Of course being born in Belgium in that part of the world where individual development was highly praised helped me to develop my skills first as a teacher, then as a coordinator of social projects to eventually become the journalist and writer who I’m.